 Dr. Diana Cervantes named as a 2022 Fellow of the Association for Professionals in Infection Control and Epidemiology

-Dr. Diana Cervantes, Assistant Professor and Director of the MPH Epidemiology Program at The University of North Texas Health Science Center at Fort Worth School of Public Health (HSC-SPH) has been named as a 2022 Fellow of the Association for Professionals in Infection Control and Epidemiology (APIC).
+Dr. Diana Cervantes, assistant professor and director of the MPH Epidemiology Program at The University of North Texas Health Science Center at Fort Worth School of Public Health has been named as a 2022 Fellow of the Association for Professionals in Infection Control and Epidemiology.

 This distinction honors infection prevention professionals who are advanced practitioners and leaders within their field.

-Dr. Cervantes is among 35 new APIC Fellows selected this year.
+Cervantes is among 35 new APIC Fellows selected this year.
 The organization is represented by 113 chapters, including three internationally.
-The honorees were recently recognized at APIC’s annual conference and will be highlighted in the fall 2022 Prevention Strategist magazine.
+The honorees were recently recognized at APIC’s annual conference and will be highlighted in the fall 2022 issue of Prevention Strategist.

 Dr. Cervantes taught as an adjunct faculty member for seven years before joining HSC in her current role.
 She is a graduate of the HSC School of Public Health, where she received both her MPH and DrPH degrees in epidemiology.